Sustainability and Mattress Disposal

 Buying a bed with sustainability in mind

-When it comes to buying a new bed or mattress, we encourage you to buy one that has been made with ecodesign in mind.
+When it comes to buying a new bed or mattress, we encourage you to buy one that has been made with end-of-life in mind.
 What does that mean?
 The bed manufacturer has carefully selected component products and processes that are kind to the planet – such as using recycled materials like refurbished spring units and repurposed fillings, and raw materials such as timber and cotton that have been sustainably and ethically sourced.

 Use our Product Finder to find bed brands that make mattresses using recycled materials.